 "Yes," Draco contemplated, "that's true.
 We don't know much about Quirrell, and he has been teaching here not that long, unlike McGonagall, Flitwick or Sprout.
 Whom can we question about him?
 We can't ask Severus."

 "What?"
 Granger was surprised.
 "Aren't you going to tell him?"

 "About Quirrell?
 Of course I will," Draco shook his head, annoyed.
 "That's not the point.
 I can't ask him questions.
 He'll know we're snooping around and will give us a whole load of detentions, so that we would be always nearby.
 Or worse, he can make Stapleton chaperone us."

 "So, we need to ask one of the teachers without anyone suspecting anything?"
 Granger grew thoughtful.
 "I don't know…"

 "I know!
 You need to speak to Hagrid!"
 Draco was enthusiastic.
 "He can't keep his mouth shut."

 "What about you and Harry?"

-"First of all, we wouldn't be able to drag Harry out of the dungeons till the end of the day.
+"First, we wouldn't be able to drag Harry out of the dungeons till the end of the day.
 The team will be celebrating.
 They'll soon start looking for me too, by the way.
-And secondly, Hagrid won't tell us anything after the last time we met."
+And second, Hagrid won't tell us anything after the last time we met."

 Granger wavered a little, and then nodded decidedly.